BloomTech-Labs/labs9-stock-trainer/stockTrainerBackEnd/Readme.md

     lastname -       Chatacter field for the Last name of the user study_name -     Character field for the name of the study that user has saved portfolio_name - Character filed for the name of the Portfolio saved by user.
                      A portfolio holds the user's studies.
 ```

 ```
 Study Model:
-    (A study is a combination of a Stock name, a date range and indicators with their attendant parameters.)
+    (A study is a combination of a Stock name, a date range and indicators with attendant parameters.)

     study_name -     Character field for the name of the study that user has saved stock_name -     Character field for the name of the stock